T-Xiao/Disaster-Response/README.md

 # Disaster Response Pipeline Project

+### Project in progress:
-## Starting date: Dec 1st 2021 -- Using terminal to push the downloaded projects from Udacity to Github.
+Starting date: Dec 1st 2021 -- Using terminal to push the downloaded projects from Udacity to Github.

 ### Instructions: